cobalthq/cobalt-api-docs/cobaltApiDocs/content/events.md

 limit | 100 | If set, you can adjust the limit returned, e.g. https://api.cobalt.io/events?limit=1000

 <aside class="success">
-Remember — you can only request Pentests scoped to the Org specified in the header.
+Remember — you can only request Events scoped to the Org specified in the header.
 </aside>